EliAndrewC/l7r/setting/budgets.md

 | Domain servants, supplies, and the daimyo's direct administrative staff (outside the ministry budgets) | ~1,400 |  |
 | **Total mandatory** |  | **~197,000** |

 Math note: the 6 provincial governors pass up ~138,000 koku, the capital city's own tax base contributes ~25,000, the Yasuki Taka tariff system at the capital city gates contributes ~30,000, mining royalties contribute ~20,000, and other domain-level revenue contributes ~30,000 - bringing total throughput to ~243,000.
 Of this, ~62,000 flows up to Hida Kisada and the Imperial center as the Reiji's 8% land-output kick-ups (reduced from the standard 10% per the Hida-vassal note above); ~43,600 flows up to Hida Kisada and the Imperial center as the Reiji's 8% tariff kick-ups on the domain's ~545,000 koku of imported-goods sales volume; ~40,000 funds the broader cohort of ~1,000 working capital samurai (stipends + food + equipment); ~50,000 funds the six domain ministries' overhead budgets; ~1,400 covers minor domain administrative overhead.
 Daimyo Isao is left with **~46,000 koku of discretionary income** - the daimyo's "tax-farming cut," substantially higher than a provincial governor's ~10,000 and a county magistrate's ~1,000.
-This figure varies widely across domains depending on trade volume, tariff structure (Hida-vassal vs standard), domain wealth, and military pressures: wealthy maritime trade or large clan-capital domains run substantially higher; frontier or war-recovering domains run substantially lower; the Reiji's specific position as a typical inland Crab Hida-vassal house lands them near the lower end of the typical range.
+This figure varies widely across domains depending on trade volume, tariff structure (Hida-vassal vs standard), domain wealth, and military pressures: wealthy maritime trade or large clan-capital domains run substantially higher; frontier or war-recovering domains run substantially lower.
+The Reiji's ~46,000 sits somewhat *above* the ~30,000 typical median - not because the domain is unusually rich (it is a fairly ordinary inland Crab domain) but because its Hida-vassal status absorbs the 2% family-daimyo kick-up layer on both land and tariffs (~26,400 koku/year retained that a non-vassal domain of the same size would pay away), lifting the Reiji daimyo's discretionary cut above what its trade volume alone would suggest.

 #### Gift income